How Much Does a YouTube Ad Cost? A Practical Guide for 2026

 How Much Does a YouTube Ad Cost?
 A Practical Guide for 2024

 Let's get straight to the point: how much does a YouTube ad cost?
-While there's no single price tag, most businesses can expect to pay between $0.03 to $0.30 per view using the Cost Per View (CPV) model.
-For campaigns focused on brand awareness, the typical Cost Per Mille (CPM) ranges from $4 to $10 per 1,000 impressions.
+There is no single price tag.
+Most businesses pay between $0.03 and $0.12 per view using the Cost Per View (CPV) model for skippable in-stream ads.
+For campaigns focused on brand awareness, the typical Cost Per Mille (CPM) ranges from $5 to $11 per 1,000 impressions.

 Your Guide to YouTube Ad Costs